 Each Entity must, on an annual basis, submit a summary report on the immunization status of all Covered Emergency Medical Services Persons associated with the Entity on a form prescribed by Maine EMS no later than December 15th of that year.
 The summary report will include the following information at a minimum: specific contact information identifying the Entity, the total number of Covered Emergency Medical Services Persons who are immunized, the total number of Covered Emergency Medical Services Persons who possess Exemptions, and the total number of Covered Emergency Medical Services Persons who do not possess a Certificate of Immunization or an Exemption.
 Each report must be signed by a representative of the Entity as a certification that the information is accurate.

-Additional Requests

-An Entity must provide to the Board, within 48 hours of the request, any requested information pertaining to those Covered Emergency Medical Services Persons who do not possess a Certificate of Immunization or an Exemption.
-Such information shall be subject to the confidentiality provisions of 32 M.R.S. § 91-B.

 AUTHORITY: 32 M.R.S. § 84(1)(A)